 Foodies of the internet,

-I bring to you the most delicious oven baked vegan strawberry cheesecake ever.
+I bring to you a delicious strawberry + coconut cake!

 So what ingredients *are* we using:

 The filling is where the magic happens.
-The following ingredients join together to form a magical, creamy, slightly acidic but still sweet filling that resembles very closely the cheesecakes of my childhood.
+The following ingredients join together to form a magical, creamy, slightly acidic but still sweet cake filling.

 - coconut flour